theowenyoung/archive-actionsflow/docs/concepts.md

 # What Actionsflow workflow file include

-A typical Actionsflow workflow file includes a [trigger](/docs/triggers.md) and some [job steps](/docs/steps.md)(Actionsflow also support multiple triggers and multiple jobs)
+A typical Actionsflow workflow file includes a [trigger](/docs/triggers.md) and some jobs.
+Actionsflow also support multiple triggers and multiple jobs.

 Learn more about Workflow syntax for Actionsflow, please see [here](/docs/workflow.md).